ayaderaghul/microverse-portfolio/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Microverse Portfolio - HTML/CSS - Mobile First Project] <a name="about-project"></a>
+# 📖 Microverse Portfolio - HTML/CSS - Mobile First Project <a name="about-project"></a>

-> An HTML/CSS project on the portfolio.
-Setup and mobile first.

-**[Microverse Portfolio - HTML/CSS - Mobile First Project]** is a repository that is built gradually, initially with a header and introduction part.
+**Microverse Portfolio - HTML/CSS - Mobile First Project** is a repository that is built gradually, initially with a header and introduction part.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> HTML, CSS
+HTML, CSS

 <details>
   <summary>Client</summary>